rglueckler/CharcoalFireReconstructionR/README.md

 # Citation
 If you use this script for a publication, please also consider citing the literature mentioned above.

 <blockquote>Glückler R., U. Herzschuh, S. Kruse, A. Andreev, S.A.
 Vyse, B. Winkler, B.K.
-Biskaborn, L. Pestryakova, E. Dietze (2020): Wildfire history of the boreal forest of southwestern Yakutia (Siberia) over the last two millennia documented by a lake-sedimentary charcoal record.
-Biogeosciences Discussions [Preprint].
+Biskaborn, L. Pestryakova, E. Dietze (in press): Wildfire history of the boreal forest of southwestern Yakutia (Siberia) over the last two millennia documented by a lake-sedimentary charcoal record.
+Biogeosciences.
 DOI: https://doi.org/10.5194/bg-2020-415</blockquote>

 # Contact
 For questions or comments/feedback, feel free to contact ramesh.glueckler@awi.de